hellenike/textbook/docs/modules/module4/index.md

 ### Language

-Main areas of focus are:
-- first subordinate clause (introducing subordinating conjunctions, use of μή)
-- sequence of tenses
+Module 4 introduces
-- morphology of subjunctive and optative moods, all three voices, 3S and Pl (aorist, imperfect tenses)
+- morphology of optative mood, all three voices, 3S and Pl (aorist, imperfect tenses)
+- the optative in subordinate clauses after past tense verbs
+- introducing subordinating conjunctions, use of μή

 ### Making Connections

 - Phuc Tran on the power of a non-indicative mood
+- Jhumpa Lahiri on the optative?

 ### Practice, Reading, and Composition